Blog

 Integrating Business Central: APIs, webhooks and Azure Functions

-Almost every Business Central project ends up needing to talk to something else — a web shop, a document signing service, a data lake, a warehouse system.
-The good news is that BC ships with a mature integration toolbox; the risk is choosing the wrong tool and ending up with something fragile that breaks on the next update.
-Here is how we think about the options, and the experience behind that thinking.
+Almost every Business Central project ends up needing to talk to something else: a web shop, a document signing service, a data lake, a warehouse system.
+The good news is that BC ships with a mature integration toolbox.
+The risk is choosing the wrong tool and ending up with something fragile that breaks on the next update.
+This is how we think about the options, and the experience behind that thinking.

 Built-in REST and OData v4 APIs